ChengQiushuo/BUPT-QMUL/README.md

 # BUPT-QMUL
-This repository contains codes and project I wrote in BUPT, mostly for undergraduate school project
+This repository contains codes and projects I wrote in BUPT, mostly for undergraduate school projects